Occupational Therapy in the Acute Care Setting

 What Do OTs Do in Acute Care?

-Acute care OTs receive orders for patients and evaluate these individuals to make sure they’re appropriate for OT services.
+Acute care OTs receive orders for patients and evaluate these individuals to first make sure they’re appropriate for OT services.

 The purpose of OT in the acute setting is to: